microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Sealed-Directories/Opaque-Sealed-Directories.md

 A process can declare one of its outputs as `directory` which may contain an arbitrary set of files and directories.
 An OD is similar to a zip file -- you know there is some content in an archive, but dont know exactly what until you open (consume) it.

+There is however a way to assert a given file exists under an opaque directory (that also applies to [shared opaques](Shared-Opaque-Directories.md)) by calling `assertExistence` (check [here](Public\Sdk\Public\Prelude\Prelude.Configuration.Resolvers.dsc) for the API).
+This allows to treat a file under an opaque as a regular `File` at spec writing time, and the existence assertion becomes a check performed during pip execution.

 ## Opaque Sealed Directory Validation Rules
 * Only one process can write to a single OD.
 That is, any OD is exlusively owned by a single pip.
 * One process can produce multiple opaque sealed directories.